robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-stability_phase-3_state-persistence-navigation.md

 **Cons:**
 - Requires modifying store actions and potentially adding a new cleanup action.
-- Needs careful implementation of staleness checks.
+- Needs careful implementation of staleness checks and coordination with component triggers.

 ---